leoluz/java-web-template/README.markdown

 # Java Template Web Project

-This is a minimalist java web project using maven as build tool.
+This is a minimalist java web project using maven as build tool and springmvc as web framework.